tan00001/CSharpToTypeScript/README.md

-# JsonSchemaTools
+# CSharpToTypeScript
-1. Generate C# code from a JSON Schema file.
-2. Generate Typescript code from a JSON Schema file.
+Generate Typescript code from a C# class definition.